facebookarchive/MazeBase/README.md

 - **Goal:** depending on the task, one or more goals may exist, each named individually.
 - **Info:** these items do not have a grid location, but can specify a task or give information necessary for its completion.

 The environment is presented to the agent as a list of sentences, each describing an item in the game.
 For example, an agent might see “Block at [-1,4].
 Switch at [+3,0] with blue color.
 Info: change switch to red.”
-However, note that we use egocentric spatial coordinates (e.g. the goal G1 in Fig. 1 (left) is at coordinates [+2,0]), meaning that the environment updates the locations of each object after an action‡.
+However, note that we use egocentric spatial coordinates, meaning that the environment updates the locations of each object after an action.
 The environments are generated randomly with some distribution on the various items.
-For example, we usually specify a uniform distribution over height and width (between 5 and 10 for the experi- ments reported here), and a percentage of wall blocks and water blocks (each range randomly from 0 to 20%).
+For example, we usually specify a uniform distribution over height and width, and a percentage of wall blocks and water blocks.

 ### Tasks
 Currently, there are 10 different tasks implemented, but it is easy to add new tasks.
-The tasks are:
+The existing tasks are:
 - **Multigoals:** the agent is given an ordered list of goals as “Info”, and needs to visit the goals in that order.
 - **Conditional Goals:** the agent must visit a destination goal that is conditional on the state of a switch.
 The “Info” is of the form “go to goal 4 if the switch is colored red, else go to goal 2”.
 - **Exclusion:** the “Info” in this game specifies a list of goals to avoid.
 The agent should visit all other unmentioned goals.